spiceai/quickstarts/postgres/README.md

+# PostgreSQL Data Accelerator

-### Follow these steps to get started with PostgreSQL as a Data Accelerator.
+Follow these steps to get started with PostgreSQL as a Data Accelerator.

 **Step 1.** Edit the `spicepod.yaml` file in this directory and replace the params in the `eth_recent_blocks` dataset with the connection parameters for your PostgreSQL instance.